nginxinc/nginx-gateway-fabric/tests/reconfig/setup.md

 ## Goals

-- Measure how long it takes NGF to reconfigure NGINX when a number of Gateway API and referenced core Kubernetes resources are created at once.
+- Measure how long it takes NGF to reconfigure NGINX and update statuses when a number of Gateway API and referenced core Kubernetes resources are created at once.
 - Two runs of each test should be ran with differing numbers of resources.
 Each run will deploy:
   - a single Gateway, Secret, and ReferenceGrant resources
   - `x+1` number of namespaces